morph027/signal-gateway/README.md

 ## Prerequisites

-Go and get [janimo's](https://github.com/janimo/signal) Signal client.
+Go and get [janimo's](https://github.com/janimo/textsecure) Textsecure client.
 Check his wiki on how to get a working binary.

 ## Setup